Ignorance is bliss.

 All that leads me to the second thing I am doing regarding my health (and the thing I think I am most excited about).
 In addition to working with my new doctor, I am also going to be working with a Nutritional Therapy Practitioner on these issues.
 I will be working with my friend, and fellow Nourished Living Network blogger, Lydia, from Divine Health from the Inside Out.
 I am so very excited about this, because Lydia is very knowledgeable when it comes to adrenal and endocrine issues, and I know that she will be able to guide me towards a path to wellness.
 She has successfully healed herself from adrenal fatigue, so I feel confident that I am in good hands.
 I fully know that healing won’t take place overnight, but I am excited that I am finally taking the first steps towards living a healthier and happier life.

 Over the next few months (and probably longer), I will be sharing about my journey along the path of healing.
 I hope that by sharing some of this information with you, that it will be helpful to at least one person.
 It has taken me weeks to get to a point where I felt comfortable sharing this kind of insight with all of you in a public post.
-It is not something that comes easy to me, and even as I write this, I feel those nervous flutters in my stomach.
+It is not something that comes easily to me, and even as I write this, I feel those nervous flutters in my stomach.
 You’ll probably be hearing a lot about thyroid issues and adrenal health, as well as Lydia’s name, because I will be working so closely with her.
-She is an absolutely wealth of knowledge, which is demonstrated by the in-depth content that she publishes on her site.
+She is an absolute wealth of knowledge, which is demonstrated by the in-depth content that she publishes on her site.

 So, that’s me getting personal.
 This might seem like small potatoes to some people, but for me, it’s a big deal.
 I have realized that I am an expert at dishing out the advice.
 Taking the advice to my own heart is a totally different story, however.
-Just ask my husband!
+Just ask my husband! 😉

-So, I’m finally coming to terms with simplifying my life, facing my potential adrenal fatigue, and finally taking stand for my thyroid.
+So, I’m finally coming to terms with simplifying my life, facing my potential adrenal fatigue, and finally taking a stand for my thyroid.
 I will learn to balance and learn to love myself.

 Knowledge is power.